jlevy/og-equity-compensation/README.md

 The visualizations below are rough illustrations of how ownership of a venture-backed company evolves as funding is raised.
-One figure imagines changes to ownership in a well-performing startup, and the other is loosely based on
+One scenario imagines changes to ownership in a well-performing startup, and the other is loosely based on
 [this careful analysis of Zipcar](http://reactionwheel.net/2018/05/zipcar-fundraising-breakdown.html), a ride-sharing company that experienced substantial dilution before eventually going